-The sparse point cloud generated during the bundle adjustment procedure can be expressed, for every camera, using the projection matrix P which connects the 3D with the 2D space.
-Thus, giving the correspondences between an image point x and its projection to the object space X, a semantic label can be assigned to each 3D point based on the label of its back-projection to the 2D image (Fig. 9).
-All images that contribute to a 3D point are considered for label contribution.
+Thus, giving the correspondences between an image point x and its projection to the object space X, a semantic label can be assigned to each 3D point based on the label of its backprojection to the 2D image (Figure 9).
+All images that contribute to a 3D point are considered for label transferring.
 If the assigned labels to each back-projected point do not match, the most weighted label wins.
 In case of inconsistent labels with the same weight, the pixel is considered as unlabeled and is subject to further investigation (white points in Figure 9c).
+This case is possible to arise in areas close to the class borders.

 The quality of the sparse point cloud is fundamental for the success of this procedure.
 Outliers and noisy points are not projected correctly on the images and, consequently, they are assigned to erroneous or inconsistent labels, thus producing an undesired result with randomly assigned labels.
-In our experiments, points with an ambiguous label were below the 2% of the total number of points, so this issue is considered to be of minor importance.
+In our experiments, points with an ambiguous label were mostly below the 2% of the total number of points, so this issue is considered to be of minor importance.